Almost Envy-Freeness for Groups: Improved Bounds via Discrepancy Theory: Computational Complexity

 \begin{theorem} For any constant $k \in \N \setminus \{1\}$, there exists a constant $\eps_k > 0$ such that it is NP-hard, given $m$ goods and $k$ groups, each containing $n'$ agents with additive utilities, to distinguish between the following two cases: \begin{itemize} \item (YES) There exists a consensus $1/k$-division; \item (NO) No allocation is proportional up to $\eps_k \sqrt{n'}$ goods. \end{itemize} \end{theorem}

-In other words, when $k$ is constant, we cannot asymptotically improve upon the bound in \Cref{cor:efficient-algo} even when we are promised that a consensus $1/k$-division exists.
-Note that since consensus $1/k$-division is the strongest notion and proportionality the weakest (see \Cref{prop:fairness-relation}), this theorem is the ``strongest possible''.
+As a consequence, when $k$ is constant, we cannot asymptotically improve upon the bound in \Cref{cor:efficient-algo} even when we are promised that a consensus $1/k$-division exists (assuming P $\ne$ NP).
+Indeed, if there exists a polynomial-time algorithm that improves this bound, then given an instance belonging to one of the two cases of \Cref{thm:hardness-fair-division}, we can run this algorithm on it.
+If the instance admits a consensus $1/k$-division, the output of the algorithm will be a consensus $1/k$-division up to $o(\sqrt{n})$ goods, while if no allocation is proportional up to $\varepsilon_k\sqrt{n}$ goods, then the output will be a consensus $1/k$-division up to $\Omega(\sqrt{n})$ goods (or the algorithm does not output any allocation).
+Hence, we would be able to distinguish between the two cases of \Cref{thm:hardness-fair-division} in polynomial time; however, this is impossible by \Cref{thm:hardness-fair-division} unless P $=$ NP.
+Note also that since consensus $1/k$-division is the strongest notion and proportionality the weakest (see \Cref{prop:fairness-relation}), \Cref{thm:hardness-fair-division} is the ``strongest possible''.

 The remainder of this section is devoted to the proof of \Cref{thm:hardness-fair-division} and is organized as follows.
 First, in Section~\ref{subsec:hardness-multicolor}, we generalize the result of~\cite{CharikarNeNi11} to the setting of multi-color discrepancy.
 Then, in Section~\ref{sec:hardness-multicolor-to-fair-div}, we reduce from the hardness of multi-color discrepancy to the hardness of (almost) fair division.